Fourth branch of instability of Stokes' wave and dependence of corresponding growth rate on nonlinearity

 This time for the new fourth branch of superharmonic instability we can again use formula~\eqref{small_gr_scaling} with $x=(s_{max}-s_{new,2})/(s_{max}-s_4)$, which results in approximation $\lambda_{4,s_{new,2}}\approx 0.2149$.
 Comparing with the real value $0.207468$ in Table 2 we get accuracy $4\%$.
 While if we try to use scaling~\eqref{large_gr_scaling} and result for $\lambda_{4,s_{new,1}}$ from Table 1, we get very bad approximation $0.04187\sqrt{(s_{max}-s_{new,1})(s_{max}-s_{new,2})}\simeq 0.050$, corresponding to the fact that asymptotics~\eqref{large_gr_scaling} starts to work well only for $\lambda \approx 1$ or at least $\lambda > 0.5$.

 To summarize, we have reached for the first time the fourth branch of superharmonic instability of the Stokes' wave.
 Taking into account limited computational resources, this work can be considered as the first approach to the problem.
 The relative accuracy of the obtained new branch of instability growth rate is of the order of $10^{-5}$ and $10^{-7}$ for two available Stokes' waves beyond the threshold of instability (relative difference in steepness from the limiting Stokes' wave for the steeper wave $s_{new,2}$ was less than $3.59\times 10^{-6}$).
 This is relatively low accuracy in comparison with previous work~\cite{KLSD2023}, which considered only the first three branches of instability, thus requiring approximately 4 times less harmonics.
 Nevertheless, we were able to check both phenomenological relations approximating growth rates, which were proposed in~\cite{KLSD2023}, namely~\eqref{large_gr_scaling} for $\lambda > 1$ and~\eqref{small_gr_scaling} for $\lambda < 1$.
 It appears that asymptotics~\eqref{large_gr_scaling} works acceptably already for $\lambda > 0.5$ (accuracy better than $10\%$) and very well for $\lambda > 1$ (accuracy better than $0.4\%$), while expression~\eqref{small_gr_scaling} gives very reasonable approximation of the instability growth rate at the inception of a new branch of superharmonic instability of the Stokes' wave ($\lambda < 0.5$).
-As a next step authors consider implementation of more advanced and memory efficient algorithms, similar to~\cite{DS2023}, which would allow to use significantly better resolution, resulting in much lower errors in representation of the unperturbed Stokes' wave.
-Another necessary step for accuracy improvement is to increase accuracy of the positions of the Hamiltonian's extrema, corresponding to appearance of the new branches of instability.
-Currently available values, reported in~\cite{KLSD2023}, are given with an accuracy of (at least) around 7 digits after decimal point, while already in this paper we considered Stokes' waves which differ from the limiting Stokes' wave only 6th digit, which might influence accuracy asymptotics~\eqref{small_gr_scaling} analysis.
+It means that there is no need to perform similar computations for further (infinitely many) branches of instability, in the cases when accuracy better than 10\% is acceptable.
+After the inception of instability branch, one can use~\eqref{small_gr_scaling} up to growth rate $\lambda=0.5$ and continue for $\lambda>0.5$ using asymptotics~\eqref{large_gr_scaling}.